LouaneL/info5.sar/task1/src/task3/documentation/design.md

 react -> aims to run its runnable

 An Event is put in the pump by its Task.
+Each Event has a specification, bindEvent for example.
 <br>
 <br>

 ## Task
 A Task has to know the pumpEvent to create an event with its runnable and put it in the pumpEvent.

+A Task create several Event for each step of its execution.